 212.598.0400 X 1412 | email@example.com

-As Senior Engagement Manager, Chantara oversees Abrons’ outreach and school based teaching residencies.
+As Director of School and Community Programs, Chantara oversees Abrons’ outreach and school based teaching residencies.
 Chantara is an educator, artist and art historian from Fort Worth, Texas.
 She has a Masters in Museum Education from Bank Street College and a Bachelors in Art History from Brandeis University with a focus in modern and contemporary art.
 Chantara developed her interest in arts education while interning as a camp counselor and artist assistant at The Modern Museum of Art and an education intern at the Kimbell Art Museum in Fort Worth, Texas as a high school student.
 She has continued to work with a varied of museum education department, including the Rose Art Museum, Museum of Fine Arts in Boston, and most recently the New Museum.